8Observer8/port-to-box2dwasm-of-making-your-first-game-rollup-phaser3-js/README.md

 > npm i -g http-server rollup uglify-js

 - Add the Rollup bin folder to the Path.
 Type this command to know where npm was installed `npm config get prefix`.
 This command will show you the npm location.
 You will find the "node_modules" folder there.
-Go to the "rollup/bin" folder and copy this path, for example for me: `C:\Users\8Observer8\AppData\Roaming\npm\node_modules\rollup\dist\bin`.
+Go to the "rollup\dist\bin" folder and copy this path, for example for me: `C:\Users\8Observer8\AppData\Roaming\npm\node_modules\rollup\dist\bin`.
 Add this folder to the path variable.

 - Run http-server in the project directory: